ISpring Suite: History

 In 2005, Flashspring Pro, the prototype of all iSpring products, was released.
 It was a simple PowerPoint-to-Flash converter with free and commercial versions.
 Later, iSpring released Flashspring Ultra and SCORM compatibility became available.
 The companion products FlashSpring Lite and FlashSpring Server were released in 2006 and 2007, respectively.
 In 2008 the name was changed to iSpring.

-The current version of iSpring Suite, iSpring Suite 9.0, came out in April 24th, 2018.

 iSpring Suite 7

 One enhancement made to iSpring Suite 7 was the support of combined, cross-platform Flash + HTML5 format.
 It allowed users to create mobile-ready projects that adapt to any screen size and orientation.

 iSpring Suite 7 came with free mobile apps for iOS and Android, which allow offline content viewing.
 The apps collect statistics on learning activity even with no Internet connection and send them to an LMS once the connection is restored.

 iSpring Suite 8

 iSpring Suite 8 introduces several new features to the toolkit.